DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 - A Common vector is the hardware drivers that we install in our operating systems

-- This is priveleged code that is trusted by the OS
+- This is privileged code that is trusted by the OS

-- Can be trojans, RATs, or hacked driver software
+- Can be Trojans, RATs, or hacked driver software

 ## Shimming